Locations and Hours

 One summer, Melissa Cistaro's mother drove off without a word.
 Devastated, Melissa and her brothers were left to pick up the pieces, wondering why their mother abandoned them.
 Decades later, Melissa finds herself in Olympia, Washington with her dying mother and just days to find out what happened that summer and confront the fear she could do the same to her kids.
 She never expects to stumble on a cache of letters her mother wrote but never sent her, which could hold the answers she seeks.
 Haunting yet ultimately uplifting, Pieces of My Mother reveals how our parents' choices impact our own and how we can survive those to forge our own paths.

 Melissa Cistaro is an events coordinator at Book Passage, the legendary San Francisco Bay Area independent bookstore.
 A writer and mother, she has been published in numerous literary journals, as well as in two anthologies alongside Anne Larnott, Jane Smiley, and others.
 She lives in San Francisco.
 Read more.

 COMmon Read Book Discussion

-Share your impressions of the book and hear how others are responding to it.
-Haven’t started reading it yet?
-Come anyway and hear what others think.
-All are welcome – students, staff, and faculty.
-Note that this event will be held at Indian Valley Campus; specific location TBD.
+Share your impressions of Becoming Dr. Q and hear how others are responding to it.
+All are welcome – students, staff, faculty, and community members.
+Note that this event will be held at Indian Valley Campus.
+Sponsored by ESCOM’s IVC Book Forum.

 Friday, April 29, 2016 - 1 PM to 2:30 PM